Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 1. On the Neon Dashboard, under Connection Details, select the branch, the database, and the role you want to connect with.

-2. Under Compute, select a Read-only compute endpoint.
+2. Under Compute, select a Replica.

 A psql connection string appears similar to the following: